rolling-scopes-school/tasks/tasks/webdev-en.md

 - The design consists of 2 multi-dimensional layouts.
     -   Two-row.
 On the left.
 The user icon and the sentence.
     -   Three-column.
 On the right.
 Columns - images with the same width.
 Pay attention that part of the third image goes off-screen.
 Thus, it also needs to be trimmed using styles.
+-  Slider functionality is not needed, it is static

 5. #### *Implement* block
 - The text block contains important text in bold.
 You need to use an appropriate semantic element.